Crispy Oatmeal CookiesJump to Recipe

 I’ve heard a rumor that crispy oatmeal cookies can match or even beat the soft, chewy, raisin-packed oatmeal cookies that I know and love.
-I was skeptical (very), but I decided to give them a shot a few weekends ago.
+I was skeptical (very), but I decided to give them a shot.
 The idea behind these cookies is that you use a bit more leavening powder to make the oatmeal cookies spread out during baking and therefore crisp up.

 But are crispy oatmeal cookies really good?

 In the cookie universe, I like to think of oatmeal cookies as healthy.
 Sure, they have some butter and sugar as all cookies do, but the oats lend a real heartiness and lots of fiber.
 So they’re kinda healthy cookies!